Paper Crafts for Thanksgiving!

 If you love them, too, here is a must-have book that has simple, inexpensive Thanksgiving crafts that kids (and moms) love to make.

-In the “Read About” section at the back, there are further book suggestions and website links to places where you can read more about Thanksgiving and see additional Thanksgiving crafts.
+In the “Read About” section at the back, there are further book suggestions and website links to places where you can read more about Thanksgiving and see other Thanksgiving crafts.

 Our hands down favorite project is the pop-up turkey card!